clobee/clobee-archive.github.io/docs/CTF/HTB/baby_nginxatsu_htb.md

 At this point we have `jr` password `XXXXXXX`

-Using those information we manage to logged in to `jr` account and because he was the admin, we got the flag.
+Using those information can log in to `jr` account and get the flag.